 • Legumes like baked beans, four-bean mix, chickpeas, hummus, and kidney beans.

 Researchers have found that while a high-fibre meal doesn’t necessarily affect how much we eat immediately, it does seem to reduce how much we eat at the next meal because we’re not as hungry.

-Meals high in fibre take time and energy to chew, while adding bulk and viscosity, which slows digestion of meals.
+Meals high in fibre take time and energy to chew while adding bulk and viscosity, which slows the digestion of meals.